OneBuffaloLabs/onebuffalogames.com/README.md

 ## 🚀 About This Project

-What started as a passion for gaming and code has morphed into this—a central hub for all my gaming projects.
+What started as a passion for gaming and code has morphed into this—a central hub for all our gaming projects.
 This repo holds the keys to the kingdom, containing all the source code for the main website.
 The goal is to create a cool spot on the web for both in-depth resources for AAA titles and a collection of original, playable games.

 ### ✨ Core Features: